- Reference Number: HEY-662/2016

 What happens afterwards?

 - The electrodes will be removed and your head cleaned with warm water.
 You may wish to bring a brush or comb with you to tidy your hair.
-Any residue of paste can be removed by shampooing the hair.
+Any residue of paste can be removed by shampooing your hair when you get home.

 - Once you have left the department the recording will be reviewed by the physiologist and then by a member of the medical team or a senior physiologist who will send a report to the doctor who referred you for the EEG.